-Deferred outflows of resources relate to unamortized losses on refunding of debt and pensions.
+Deferred outflows of resources relate to unamortized losses on the refunding of debt and certain pension-related amounts.

 Deferred Outflows of Resources Related to Debt Refunding

 For debt refunding, the difference between the reacquisition price and the net carrying amount of the old debt is deferred and reported as deferred outflows or deferred inflows.
 The gain or loss is amortized using the straight-line method over the remaining life of the old debt or the life of the new debt, whichever is shorter, in the Statement of Revenues, Expenses and Changes in Net Position as a component of interest expense.